nathansmith/javascript-quiz/README.md

         var foo = function(){};

-10. When would you use `*.call()`? &mdash; When would you use `*.apply()`?
+10. When would you use `*.call`? &mdash; When would you use `*.apply`?

 11. Explan how to check if a variable is an array.

-12. In the following example, what is foo aliased to?
-(Hint: It is what `this` means.)
+12. In the following example, what is foo aliased to? (*Hint:* It is what `this` means.)

         (function(foo) {
           // What is 'foo' aliased to?
         })(this);

-13. In JavaScript (and the DOM), variables we consider universal are actually mutable: window, document, undefined.
+13. In JavaScript (and the DOM), variables we consider universal are actually mutable: `window`, `document`, `undefined`.
 How would you write code to ensure these were predictably available for use?
-Meaning, assuming someone had injected this code, how would you work around it?
-(Hint: See the previous question.)
+Meaning, assuming someone had injected this code, how would you work around it? (*Hint:* See the previous question.)

         var window = '';
         var document = 0;